Twisleton-Wykeham-Fiennes baronets

 The Twisleton-Wykeham-Fiennes Baronetcy, of Banbury in the County of Oxford, is a title in the Baronetage of the United Kingdom.
 It was created in the 1916 Birthday Honours for the Liberal politician and decorated military officer the Hon.
 Eustace Twisleton-Wykeham-Fiennes.

 Sir Eustace was the second son of John Twisleton-Wykeham-Fiennes, 11th/17th Baron Saye and Sele.
 He had a long military career and represented Banbury in Parliament (1906–10, 1910–18).
 At the time of the creation, he was a major in the Oxfordshire Yeomanry serving in the First World War.
 He was later a lieutenant-colonel and colonial administrator.

 Sir Eustace's eldest son and heir, Capt.
 John Eustace Twisleton-Wykeham-Fiennes, died 18 June 1917 of wounds suffered in the Battle of Arras, where he was serving with the Gordon Highlanders.
-After Sir Eustace's death in February 1943, the title was inherited by his second son, Lt.-Col. Sir Ranulph Twisleton-Wykeham-Fiennes, who had been wounded shortly before while serving Royal Scots Greys.
+After Sir Eustace's death in February 1943, the title was inherited by his second son, Lt.-Col. Sir Ranulph Twisleton-Wykeham-Fiennes, at the time serving in Italy with the Royal Scots Greys.

 The second baronet married Audrey Joan Wilson, daughter of Sir Percy Newson, in 1931.
-They had three daughters before he succumbed to his wounds on 24 November 1943.
+They had three daughters when, still on active service in Italy, he trod on a land mine and was seriously injured.
+He died shortly afterwards, on 24 November 1943.
 The third baronet, Ranulph Twisleton-Wykeham-Fiennes, was born posthumously in March 1944.
 He is a well-known adventurer and producer.
 He married fellow adventurer Virginia Pepper in 1970.
 She died of cancer in 2004.
 There are no heirs to the title.